 But perhaps another reason Kafka isn’t adding query APIs is that it has a more exciting mission.
 Our goal with Kafka is to make streams of data and stream processing a mainstream development paradigm and make this type of streaming platform something that acts as a central nervous system for a modern digital business.
 I think this is actually a much more interesting than building the 1001st database.
 I think this type of streaming platform is going to be essential to how data moves and is processed in a modern enterprise, and how modern real-time applications are built.
 There is a ton of work to do to make this a reality.
 So we’re focusing on that first.

-If you’re looking for the fastest way to run Apache Kafka, you can sign up for fully managed Apache Kafka as a service with Confluent Cloud and receive $200 of free usage each month for your first three months, plus an additional $60 of free usage when you use the promo code CL60BLOG.*
+If you’re looking for the fastest way to run Apache Kafka, you can sign up for fully managed Apache Kafka as a service with Confluent Cloud and receive $400 of free usage during your first 60 days, plus an additional $60 of free usage when you use the promo code CL60BLOG.*

 Companies are looking to optimize cloud and tech spend, and being incredibly thoughtful about which priorities get assigned precious engineering and operations resources.
 “Build vs. Buy” is being taken seriously again.
 And if we’re honest, this probably makes sense.
 There is a lot to optimize.

 Operating Kafka at scale can consume your cloud spend and engineering time.
 And operating everyday tasks like scaling or deploying new clusters can be complex and require dedicated engineers.
 This post focuses on how Confluent Cloud is 1) Resource Efficient, 2) Fully Managed, and 3) Complete.